 - The book must have been published in the calendar year prior to the conference.
 For instance, the 2018 NEPCA conference honored a book published in 2017.

-- The book should be submitted before July 1, 2020.
+- The book should be submitted before June 1, 2023.
+Submissions need to be made by the publisher, not the author.
 Please contact the committee chair (contact info below) for how to submit an entry.

-- The book (or an ebook) should be sent to each of the four members of the committee.
+- The book should be sent to each of the four members of the committee.

 What books are ineligible?